matakltm-code/site/pages/posts/covid-btc-m1.md

 As a web developer we talk about performance everyday but sadly it just feels not good enough, not even near.

 But our machines are [not slow](https://esbuild.github.io).
 When I was doing algorithm competitions ~10 years ago, an important metric I still remember was ~10<sup>9</sup> “calculations” per second in C++, with that old CPU.
+If your program takes longer than 1 second, you will get a 0 point.

 That’s a lot comparing to what we are doing in web today.
 I can create a complex shader that renders real-world 3D objects and rays at 120 fps, but it's so difficult to create a 30 fps web experience.

 Although web development is so different and there're various reasons.
-However we still can do better and we should do better.
+However we still can do better and we _should_ do better.
 All I want to say is [this](https://www.youtube.com/watch?v=pW-SOdj4Kkk).